 For example, the bilateral return of comfortable hand temperatures after 30 years.

 Why should I want to have access to all wavelengths from the visible spectrum?

 Would you feel comfortable throwing away wavelengths that might help your individual patient?

 Want to do research?

-Could the Instant Feedback System™ reduce your time and cost for getting started?
+Could the Instant Verification System™ and its recordings save time and money for getting started?